 Firstly, let us see the background of that crucial 27 February meeting.
 In the chapter “Role of the Government in Controlling Violence”we have already seen the steps taken by the Government to control the violence.
 We will just take a brief re-look at them.

 The Godhra massacre occurred on February 27 at 8 AM.
-At 8:30 AM to 9 AM Chief Minister Narendra Modi- then in Ahmedabad- was informed about the carnage.
-Modi gave ‘shoot-at-sight’ orders in Godhra at 9:45 am, within 2 hours from Ahmedabad/Gandhinagar itself.
+At 8:30 AM Chief Minister Narendra Modi- then in Ahmedabad- was informed about the carnage.
+Modi gave ‘shoot-at-sight’ orders in Godhra at 9:45 am, within 2 hours.
 ‘Shoot-at-sight’ orders in Godhra were primarily aimed at Hindus who could have retaliated in Godhra.
 The leading English daily from South India- The Hindu in its issue dated 28 February 2002 reported that- “The Chief Minister Narendra Modi gave shoot-at-sight orders in Godhra”.

 “The Gujarat government imposed an indefinite curfew and issued shoot-at-sight orders in Godhra after 57 people were killed and several injured when a mob set the Sabarmati express on fire.
 Four bogies of the train were set on fire by miscreants at Godhra station…”